-EXAMPLES OF WHAT MIGHT BE DONE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER OPTION TWO An Equal Chance to Succeed Ensure that all workers have access to quality day care and sick and family leave so that people don't have to choose between working or caring for their family.
+EXAMPLES OF WHAT MIGHT BE DONE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER Ensure that all workers have access to quality day care and sick and family leave so that people don't have to choose between working or caring for their family.
 This could impose costs on both businesses and taxpayers.
-We should make sure all Americans have a chance to succeed in an increasingly competitive environ- ment by improving failing schools and making college and career training more accessible and af- fordable for all.
-We should reduce State and federal governments should work to improve failing schools.
+State and federal governments should work to improve failing schools.
 This will inevitably increase government spending or take resources away from other government programs.
 Businesses, educational institutions, and government should work together to develop better and more varied educational options, from training in STEM (science, technology, engineering, and mathematics) subjects to more extensive non-college career pathways.
 Not all students have aptitude in STEM subjects, and this focus could damage traditional liberal arts education.
-Tracking some young people into vocational education would close off opportunities for those who might excel in college. hardships faced by low-wage workers by increasing minimum wage and child care/family leave benefits.
-Make college and other training accessible to all- including older workers-by reducing the costs of higher education and providing more generous loans and grants for students who need them.
+Tracking some young people into vocational education would close off opportunities for those who might excel in college.
+Make college and other training accessible to all-including older workers-by reducing the costs of higher education and providing more generous loans and grants for students who need them.
 This may result in preparing many people for jobs that don't exist, as there simply aren't enough high-skill jobs requiring college or advanced degrees.
-But this may slow the economy and impose hardships on business.
-Government should increase the minimum wage, plac- ing a higher value on what are now low-wage jobs and enabling all people to have at least a moderate income.
+Government should increase the minimum wage, placing a higher value on what are now low-wage jobs and enabling all people to have at least a moderate income.
 This could impose costs on businesses that could hinder economic growth and job creation.
-EXAMPLES OF WHAT MIGHT BE DONE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER OPTION THREE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER Choose the Future We Want Community members should invest the time and energy in building civic capacity in order to work together more effectively in making choices that will affect their local economy and the types of jobs that will be available.
-Community engagement and decision-making is time- consuming, demands more of citizens, and can be messy, pitting one group against another.
-We should strategically choose to support promising technologies, skills, and businesses rather than simply hoping that the changes in work and the economy will be beneficial.
-Communities, busi- Partnerships between government, business, and academia should make strategic decisions and invest- ments in "industries of the future," such as green energy, creative services, and high-tech businesses, because these high-growth sectors will generate new wealth and high-wage jobs.
-We may think we know what tomorrow's industries will be, but we could easily make many wrong decisions, spending taxpayer dollars badly and distorting free markets. nesses, and governments can make deliberate choices about what new Communities should invest in high-speed Internet Poorer communities may not have the resources to do these and other infrastructure to attract businesses.
-Community organizations should offer classes, training, rezone to accommodate the kinds of businesses that communities want, and/or strive to make areas more livable and appealing to businesses and workers.